ltchachee/PoE-onSale/README.md

 # PoE-onSale
 Userscript for Path of Exile Microtransaction store showing on sale items.
-This script creates a button on the page underneath the
+This script creates a button on the page underneath the "Buy More" button at the top of the page.
+Script has been updated thanks to s-mcardle to now be a toggle.

 Created primarily for the /r/pathofexile community on Reddit.